windmaomao/react-brandbook/README.md

   <Book title={title} logo={logo} />
 ```

-### Topics
+### Topic

-Each topic is a page that is provided by via and object with title and stories.
+Each topic is a page that can be specified via an object with title and stories inside.

 ```javascript
   const topics = [